Getting started with DebugBear

 Here you can:

-- switch between daily and weekly data
+- switch between the last 10 test results, daily, weekly and monthly data

 - view different metrics like Lighthouse scores and Web Vitals